azinchen/torrentmonitor-dockerized/README.md

   -v /etc/localtime:/etc/localtime:ro \
   -e PHP_TIMEZONE="Europe/Moscow" \
   -e CRON_TIMEOUT="15 8-23 * * *" \
+  -e QBITTORRENT_CATEGORY="tv-sonarr" \
   -e PUID=1001 \
   -e PGID=1000 \
   alfonder/torrentmonitor
 ```

+#### Sonarr Integration

+TorrentMonitor supports integration with [Sonarr](https://sonarr.tv/) through the `QBITTORRENT_CATEGORY` environment variable.
+This feature allows TorrentMonitor to work seamlessly with existing Sonarr + qBittorrent setups.

+**How to use:**
+1. **Prerequisites:** Ensure you have a working Sonarr + qBittorrent setup with a configured category (e.g., "tv-sonarr").
+2. **Configuration:** Configure both Sonarr and qBittorrent to NOT automatically delete completed torrents.
+3. **Setup TorrentMonitor:** Launch TorrentMonitor with the `QBITTORRENT_CATEGORY` environment variable matching your Sonarr category.
+4. **Workflow:**
+   - Add a TV series to Sonarr
+   - Sonarr will automatically download a torrent to qBittorrent
+   - Remove the torrent from qBittorrent
+   - Add the same tracker page (or a better alternative) to TorrentMonitor for monitoring
+   - TorrentMonitor will watch the tracker page for updates and download new episodes to the same category
+   - Sonarr will automatically detect new episodes in the category and process them (rename, move to library, etc.)

+**Important:** When using the `QBITTORRENT_CATEGORY` feature, you **must disable auto-updating** in TorrentMonitor's web interface.
+Self-updates will overwrite the category configuration and break the Sonarr integration.
+To disable auto-updates, go to TorrentMonitor settings and turn off automatic updates.

 ---